moh-abk/w-tt/README.md

 commands: get plan apply plan_destroy destroy import console rm_state output show_state list_state move_state
 ```

+### Running on CI

+A GitHub workflow has been created to `terraform plan` every pull request and `terraform plan and apply` for every
+push to the `main` branch.

+**PS: This has been commented out because no secrets have been added to the public repository.**

 ### Tasks completed

 - [x] The site should be served to the public.
 - [x] Add a custom error document.
 - [x] Automation of testing & deployment of infrastructure.
+- [x] Two marketing users Alice & Malory should have access to only add to the `/news` section
+- [x] Bobby the content editor needs to be able to edit the entire website.
+- [x] Charlie works in HR and should be able to update `/people.html`